Monday, November 30, 2015

 Review

-A new and revamped instalment comes thirty years after the seemingly indefinite halt to the Mad Max series (with the third movie Beyond Thunderdome concluding the original arc).
-The trilogy becomes a series, with FURY ROAD as a return to form to breathe new life into the franchise.
+The long-awaited new instalment comes thirty years after the seemingly indefinite halt to the Mad Max series (with the third movie, Beyond Thunderdomeconcluding the original arc).
+The trilogy becomes a series, with FURY ROAD as a return to form that breathes new life into the franchise.
 Director George Miller has returned from the digital animation pioneering of the two Happy Feet movies to the live-action genre and Mad Max, which he has proudly welcomed to a growing list of Aussie cinema classics.
-This instalment still sets in a radical, frightening post-apocalyptic world and a civilisation without law and order.
-Furthermore, FURY ROAD is in the same league as The Road Warrior with fuel-driven camera shots and high-octane action.
+This instalment still is set in a radical, frightening post-apocalyptic world and a civilisation without law and order.
+Furthermore, FURY ROAD is in the same league as The Road Warrior with its fuel-driven camera work and high-octane action.
 Compared to the originals, FURY ROAD has outdone itself with the driving sequences and elaborate stunts.

 The acting of Tom Hardy was good.
 He seems to play it safe and not take risks.
 Tom has this near-uncanny resemblance to the now-aged original actor Mel Gibson.
 All the scepticism about his acting talent has faded away.
-Critics' reviews have been highly positive of his portrayal.
+Critics' reviews have been highly positive towards his portrayal.
 The main reason I was confident he would be up to the challenge was having witnessed his outstanding performance of the Bane character in The Dark Knight Rises.
 Also in this movie is the talented Charlize Theron.
-She plays distinctively as the leader of the female rogues (which consists of Zoë Kravitz, among others).
+She plays a distinctive role as the leader, Furiosa, who leads a group of other females (which consists of Zoë Kravitz, among others).
 She seems to be well-adjusted for the part and, as usual, presents a strong female character.

 I now consider FURY ROAD the second-best movie in the series, with The Road Warrior still taking the lead as the best instalment.
 Your impression of this movie would be best if you watch the original Mad Max movies.
 As a standalone feature, it is not as impactful as you would have gotten lost without the titular character's backstory and his journey through the treacherous highways of the outlands.